Air Quality Monitoring

 It is important to note that there will always be short-term fluctuations in the concentrations of hydrogen sulphide leaving the site, especially given the low concentrations we are monitoring.
 The causes can include factors such as the impact of improvement works being carried out on site and changes in the weather.

 Concentrations of landfill gas emissions generally increase overnight, during periods of colder weather, and in still wind conditions with clear skies.
 Certain weather conditions and the local topography can cause odour to be more noticeable at this landfill site.
 This is due to something called katabatic flow.
-You can find our short animation to help explain why here: How weather affects landfill sites.
+You can find our short animation to help explain why here: How weather affects landfill sites(External link).

 By contrast, in warmer weather the gases are naturally more diluted due to higher temperatures and rising air.
 This means improvements from measures implemented at WQLS could be less noticeable during warmer periods.